KevinAst/MyWeb/FireWithin/MyFaith.md

   You must confess Jesus as Lord.
   [Romans 10:13](https://bible.com/bible/rom.10.13.niv)

 Salvation is a free gift of God, offered to all who simply ask.
-The truth of the matter is Christianity is less about religion, and more about a personal relationship with God.

-If you want to become a Christian, you must fervently believe in the redemptive work of the Lord Jesus, repent from your sin, and ask him to come into and change your life.  <mark>You can simply pray this prayer:</mark>
+<mark>If you want to become a Christian</mark>, you must fervently
+believe in the redemptive work of the Lord Jesus, repent from your sin, and ask him to come into and change your life.  <mark>You can simply pray this prayer:</mark>

 > Lord Jesus, I confess that I have sinned.
 > I repent of my sin and turn to you.